cajuria/AIML-practical-applications-5.1/README.md

 * BY Destination

 ## Analysis Highlights
+### Acceptance by Education
-Customer with High School education tend to have ahifger acceptance rates and the acceptance rate decreases as does the education level
+Customer with High School education tend to have a higher acceptance rates, and the acceptance rate decreases as does the education level

 ![image](https://github.com/user-attachments/assets/253f81fc-6982-4187-ac05-865fb4aa4357)